-(The rules that should not be violated while performing operation on database)
+(The rules that should not be violated while performing an operation on the database)

 Integrity constraints ensure that changes made to the database by authorized users do not result in a loss of data consistency.
 Thus, integrity constraints guard against accidental damage to the database.

-Database designer can specify integrity constraints that are enforced by the DBMS.
-A constraint is rule that cannot be violated by database users (ie. Also called business rule).
+Database designers can specify integrity constraints that are enforced by the DBMS.
+A constraint is a rule that cannot be violated by database users (ie. Also called a business rule).

 (controlling data integrity)

-For many DBMS data integrity constraints ( ie. Control on the possible value a field can assume) can be build into the physical structures of the fields.
-The data type enforce one form of data integrity control.
+For many DBMS data, integrity constraints ( ie. Control on the possible value a field can assume) can be built into the physical structures of the fields.
+The data type enforces one form of data integrity control.
 Since it may limit the type of data (for eg:- numeric or character, data type) and length of a field value.
-Some typical integrity constraints controls that a DBMS may support are:-
+Some typical integrity constraints control that a DBMS may support are:-

 Range Control:- A range control limits the set of permitted values, a field may assume.
-The range may be a numeric lower to upper bound or a set of specify values.
-Range control must be used with caution since the limits of the range may change overtime.
+The range may be a numeric lower to upper bound or a set of specific values.
+Range control must be used with caution since the limits of the range may change over time.

 NULL value control:- Each primary key must have an integrity control that prohibits null value.
-Any other required fields may also have null value control placed on it if that is the policy of the organization.
+Any other required fields may also have invalid value control placed on them if that is the policy of the organization.

-An integrity constraint that the value of an attribute in one relation depends on the value of a primary key in the same or another relations.
+An integrity constraint is that the value of an attribute in one relation depends on the value of a primary key in the same or another relation.